mazurikian/Patch-Recovery-VB/README.md

 You can also refer this [script](https://github.com/engineer4t/fastboot-patcher)

 # Patch-Recovery (Vendor Boot Header v4)
-This CI service patches recovery images of Samsung to enable Fastbootd.
+[Work in Progress...]
+This CI service patches vendor_boot's recovery ramdisk (header v4) of Samsung devices to enable Fastbootd.
 Based on Phh's [script](https://github.com/phhusson/samsung-galaxy-a51-gsi-boot)

 # How to use:
 - Fork this repo.